 Christmas is right around the corner, and if you’re still struggling with what to get that movie lover in your life, a recently released batch of prints paying tribute to movies like Shaun of the Dead, Hot Fuzz, The World’s End, Indiana Jones and the Last Crusade, Blade Runner and Die Hard are available for purchase today.

-After the jump, find out how you can get tickets and more.
+Get details on each of the prints and find out where and when you can get them below.
 Read More »

 Cool Posts From Around the Web: